Skip to main content

 wss://endpoint-trial.cognigy.ai/d17711ad79bc73f9da03865066201d744386d78cf11651a3377ae35085902268/voiceGateway

-Then your endpointUrl should be:
+Then your endpointUrl will be:

 https://endpoint-trial.cognigy.ai/d17711ad79bc73f9da03865066201d744386d78cf11651a3377ae35085902268

 The SDK fetches SIP credentials and server details from this URL automatically.
-For advanced configuration, such as specifying custom STUN/TURN servers, pass a pcConfig object:

 const client = await createWebRTCClient({

-endpointUrl: 'https://your-cognigy-environment.com/token',
+endpointUrl: 'https://your-cognigy-environment.com/endpoint-token',

 userId: 'user-123',